By the Grace of God (film)

 By the Grace of God (Grâce à Dieu) is a 2019 French-Belgian drama film directed by François Ozon.
-The film stars Melvil Poupaud, Denis Ménochet and Swann Arlaud as three victims of a Catholic priest's abuse who, as adults, set out to expose the sexual abuse hidden by the Catholic Church.
+The film stars Melvil Poupaud, Denis Ménochet and Swann Arlaud as three victims of a Catholic priest's abuse, who are set to expose the sexual abuse hidden by the Catholic Church.

 It premiered at the 69th Berlin International Film Festival and won the Jury Grand Prix.
 The film was released in France on 20 February 2019 and in Belgium a week later, and has received critical acclaim.

 Plot

 Alexandre Guérin lives in the Lyon region.
 A flourishing banking executive, husband of a loving wife and father of five children, he is a practicing Catholic, just like his family.
 One day, after a conversation with a former scout comrade like him, he remembers the sexual abuse he suffered from a pedophile priest, Father Bernard Preynat.
 The facts are prescribed.
-But, assailed by painful memories, Alexandre decides to undertake an investigation.
-He got in touch with the archbishop's psychologist, Régine Maire.
-Through her, he obtained an appointment with Cardinal Philippe Barbarin, Archbishop of Lyon.
+But, assailed by painful memories, Guérin decides to undertake an investigation.
+He gets in touch with the archbishop's psychologist, Régine Maire.
+Through her, he obtains an appointment with Cardinal Philippe Barbarin, Archbishop of Lyon.
 He then discovers that despite the warning of several parents, the Church has covered up the affair.
 Régine Maire organizes a brief confrontation between Alexandre and Father Preynat, which ends with an almost surreal common prayer.
-Despite the numerous emails from Alexander, the ecclesiastical authorities procrastinate and backtrack.
-Worse, during a mass, Alexandre finds that Father Preynat, kept in office, is still in contact with young people.
+Despite the numerous emails from Guérin, the ecclesiastical authorities procrastinate and backtrack.
+Worse, during a mass, Guérin finds that Father Preynat, kept in office, is still in contact with young people.

-Alexandre fails to find other victims who would agree to testify.
+Guérin fails to find other victims who would agree to testify.
 He therefore decides to file a complaint alone.
 Captain Courteau, who received his statement, is looking for victims for whom the facts would not be prescribed.
 This is how he met François, now an atheist.
-The latter decides to testify in front of the media and creates, for this purpose, the association La Parole Librée.
+The latter decides to testify in front of the media and creates, for this purpose, the association La Parole Libérée.
 Other victims join him, including the surgeon Gilles and Emmanuel, a tormented being who has serious consequences.
-Alexander joins them.
+Guérin joins them.
 Together, they start a legal action.

 Under increasing pressure and urged to act by Régine Maire, Cardinal Philippe Barbarin organizes a press conference.
 But he blurts out that the facts are “thank God prescribed”.
 This unfortunate word shocks the audience.
 The association obtains the indictment of Father Preynat, who recognizes the facts.
 The plaintiffs hope that their action will challenge the Catholic hierarchy.
 But all will have been confronted with their family and with themselves.
-Alexandre wonders about his Christian faith.
+Guérin wonders about his Christian faith.